dart-lab/manual/docs/induction.md

 _PLEASE ADD ADDITIONAL ITEMS TO THE LIST ABOVE_

+Whilst it's not required, the University encourages staff/stuents to create a profile page for the University website.
+This essentially gives you a free personal website, so it's worth doing!
+A 'how to' for profile creation, as well as guidance and support, is available [on the CCBS website](https://www.ed.ac.uk/clinical-brain-sciences/staff-only/ccbs-information-everyone/creating-profile-pages).

 ## Essential training for new staff

 New staff must complete 4 mandatory online training modules: